pwnedsec-enki/DropNode/README.md

   Confirm your Tailscale auth key is reusable and preapproved.
 - **No network connectivity through exit node:**
   Ensure IP forwarding and NAT are enabled (the script handles this automatically).
+- **Cannot select as exit node:**
+  Make sure you have authorized the new machine and enabled it as an exit node in the Tailscale admin console.

 ---